saccofrancesco/lock/README.md

-# Cryptographied Password Manager
+# Crypt Lock
-Cryptographied Password Manager is a tool for storing Encrypted Passwords in your Local machine.
+Crypt Lock is a tool for storing Encrypted Passwords in your Local machine.

 ## Set Up